 Wash the item using warm, soapy water and dishwashing detergent.
-It’s helpful to use detergent with grease cutting abilities since this removes any traces of the oil left behind.
-Once the item dries, you’ll find no trace of the dried glue or oil.
+It's helpful to use detergent with grease cutting abilities since this removes any traces of the oil left behind, while simultaneously removing the glue from the plastic item.
+Once the item dries, you'll find no trace of the dried glue or oil.

 Try using a product specifically designed to remove adhesives and their residues, such as Goo Gone to remove glue from plastic.
 Alternatively you can use hand sanitizer.
 Just apply the hand sanitizer directly to the plastic until it coats the glue and then scrape it off with your fingernail or a small butter knife.